-Unfortunately, the return home isn't always followed by a smooth, happily ever after transition.
-New research confirms how tough deployments and multiple deployments (sometimes back-to-back) can be on families.
+Unfortunately, the return home isn't always followed by a smooth, happily-ever-after transition.
+Research now confirms how tough deployments and multiple deployments (sometimes back-to-back) can be on families.

 Those hit the hardest are often the spouses and children left behind.
 We now have a better understanding of how deployments affect the whole family and the risks of developing deployment stress.